DanielJanzon/cover/README.md

 cover
 =====

-Computes a set (a union of cosed intervals) covering the roots of a mathematical function
+Computes a set (a union of closed intervals) covering the roots of a mathematical function

 Basic idea
 ==========